 HONED SLATE HOUSE SIGN for fixing to a wall, post or gate.
-Made using either Welsh or Cumbrian Slate, these honed pieces of slate have a smooth surface and square corners and edges.
+Made using either Welsh or Cumbrian Slate, these honed pieces of slate have a smooth surface and straight edges and square corners.

 - Welsh Grey Slate

 - Machine cut with straight edge and square corners

 - Choice of paint colours: WHITE, OFF WHITE, CREAM, BLACK, GREY